 Since day one, our goal here at Granite Post has always been to empower people across the state with fact-based news and information.
 We believe that when people are armed with knowledge about what's happening in their local, state, and federal governments—including who is working on their behalf and who is actively trying to block efforts aimed at improving the daily lives of Granite State families—they will be inspired to become civically engaged.

 A version of this story appeared in the Granite Post's newsletter.
-Subscribe to it here.
-As housing costs continue to soar across New Hampshire,...
+Subscribe here to get events delivered to your inbox.
+Looking for something fun...